It looked like this when she brought it home:

 4. Battery charger.
 Only a manual battery charger will do.
 An automatic or trickle charger will not work.
 I use a 12vdc 15 amp setting but will sometimes set it at 100 amp for a few minutes to get things going.
 More than 30 or 40 amps is never really needed.

 Now that you have your items collected, you'll need some way to suspend the skillet in the electrolyte solution.
 NEVER let the cathode and anode metals touch while the battery charger is on or you may be resetting breakers or buying a new battery charger.
 Below you can see that I use a 1/2" piece of EMT and a piece of coat hanger to suspend the skillet, and also conduct the circuit.
 Notice that the negative side of the battery charger is on the skillet, or cathode.
 Those bubbles you see are hydrogen, use in a well ventilated area!
 Your water at first will be clear to cloudy white from the washing soda.
 Mine is orange with rust here because I have already done a few skillets with this water.
 The solution will last quite a long time and will probably last longer than you can stand to look at it.
-If you are using a steel or stainless steel drum (better) you will need to line the pipe with rubber hose, or find another way to isolate the circuit.
+If you are using a steel drum you will need to line the pipe with rubber hose, or find another way to isolate the circuit.
 You want the electricity to pass through the electrolyte.

 Once you think you have the skillet free of gunk and rust, put it back into the tank for a few hours.
 Once you remove the skillet from the tank, take it to the kitchen and use a product called Bar Keepers Friend and your stainless steel scribbie and brushes to clean it.
 You will see that the BKF will get gray fast from the carbon in the iron.
 Rinse.
 Now, use your dish soap and wash the skillet as you would any other skillet.